7 Mobile Apps You Should Be Using For Your Back Pain

 Phone zombies are everywhere!

-It's clearly a vital human requirement in the modern age to be able to see photos of what a friend has cooked for dinner, go on a swipe dating frenzy, and watch funny dog videos on YouTube.
+It's clearly a vital human requirement in the modern age to be able to see photos of what a friend has cooked for dinner,

 However while those things are probably not going to add much value to our lives, in other ways our phones can be incredibly handy.